LosicLab/starchip/README.md

 Usage:

-	/path/to/StarChimPo/fusions/fusions-from-star.pl output_seed Chimeric.junction.out Parameters.txt
+	/path/to/starchimp/bin/starchimp-fusions.pl output_seed Chimeric.junction.out Parameters.txt

 		This will output to the directory from which the script is run.

 Softare Dependencies:

 	samtools
-	bedtools
+	bedtools (>= 2.24.0)
 	mafft
+	star (starchimp doesn't call star, but you do need star output)

 Files Needed:

-	parameters file (examples included in /starchimp/fusions/paramfiles ) reference_fasta_file (indexed with samtools)
-	reference gtf file in .bed format
+	parameters file (examples included in /starchimp/fusions/paramfiles ) Fasta File and GTF File used to generate STAR index repetative elements/antibody parts regions files in .bed format (included for hg19,hg38)
-	repetative elements in .bed format
+	Optional: known gene families and paralogs (included for human)

 Output:

-	you'll get a *.annotated and a *.annotated.summary file The summary file is further filtered, and is more compact, while the annotated file has more information.
+	you'll get a *.annotated and a *.annotated.summary file The summary file is more compact, while the annotated file has more information.

 Known Issues: